google/WebFundamentals/src/content/en/fundamentals/design-and-ui/responsive/index.md

 </figure>

-Next, resize the browser until there is too much white space between the elements and the forecast simply doesn't look as good.
+Next, resize the browser until there is too much white space between the elements, and the forecast simply doesn't look as good.
 The decision is somewhat subjective, but above 600px is certainly too wide.

 <div style="clear:both;"></div>

-To insert a breakpoint at 600px, create two new stylesheets, one to use when the browser is 600px and below, and one for when it is wider than 600px.
+To insert a breakpoint at 600px, create two new style sheets, one to use when the browser is 600px and below, and one for when it is wider than 600px.

 <pre class="prettyprint">